Disney Trip Packing List for Kids

 - Is the costume comfortable?
 In other words, are your kids going to be whining about too-tight sleeves, tripping over the length or an itchy neckline?

-If wearing a costume, you child may like to participate in their own DIY Bibbidi Bobbidi Boutique at the hotel room before heading to the theme parks.
+If wearing a costume, you child may like to participate in their own DIY Bibbidi Bobbidi Boutique.
+Try this fun dress-up at the hotel room before heading to the theme parks.
 Add items including child-friendly make-up, colorful hair extensions and nail polish to the Disney packing list for kids.

 Pack Small with Travel Sizes